Our Nursery Stock.. Peat free, pesticide free & sold plastic free.

 We are unashamedly an old-school nursery growing and selling out of the same space in Faversham in Kent, we want you to enjoy your garden haven this special season!

-Have a look at the below typical stock list, We are waiting to see if we have any failures before we issue a solid stock list for the season.. we can give you advice on whats best for your garden haven Contact us
+Have a look at the below typical stock list, We are waiting to see if we have any failures before we issue a solid stock list for the season.. we can give you advice on what’s best for your garden haven Contact us

 Heritage varieties, trained trees and dwarfing stock.
 We have some really interesting things like meddlers, quinces and Kent cobs all at great prices with lots of advice thrown in!

 From your garden classics to some really tasty Mexican and Far eastern species our herb collection is a ever changing list.
 Herbs are wonderful for cooking, health and just looking at!

 We focus on disease resistance with our range of soft fruit, we have red, yellow and green gooseberries and interesting things like Kiwi, Jostaberries & Pawpaw

 Our bee/butterfly range is a must for anyone wanting plants that fit in our climate and will aid insects, we love mixed planting and its potential benefits for all.